UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

 When used like this, the users get an automatically assigned DN.
 By default, the DN is `CN=<username>, OU=ssh-local-users`.
-Using the "PAM attribute source" (see below), authenticated users can be assigned the "user" role automatically without further configuration.
+Using the "PAM attribute source" (see below), authenticated users can be assigned the *user* role automatically without further configuration.

 The user DN can be modified by configuring the DN template like this::